goravel/docs/digging-deeper/filesystem.md

 ## Directories

 ### Get All Files Within A Directory
-The `Files` method returns an slice of all of the files in a given directory.
+The `Files` method returns a slice of all of the files in a given directory.
 If you would like to retrieve a list of all files within a given directory including all subdirectories, you may use the `AllFiles` method:

 ```go
 files, err := facades.Storage().Disk("s3").Files("directory")